Jac-Zac/Programming_Lab_Exam_2022/README.md

 #### Then you can run the file to test your code

-If you want to test it, keep in mind that your code must be named exam.py and id should also be in the same direcotry as the test.py file.
+If you want to test it, keep in mind that your code must be named exam.py and id should also be in a direcotry with also test.py.

 You can then decide to run it: